Anthony Radziwiłł

-Anthony Stanisław Albert Radziwiłł (/pl/; August 4, 1959 – August 10, 1999) was a Swiss-born American television executive and filmmaker.
+Prince Anthony Stanisław Albert Radziwiłł (/pl/; August 4, 1959 – August 10, 1999) was a Swiss-born American television executive and filmmaker.

 He was the son of Caroline Lee Bouvier Canfield and Polish aristocrat and diplomat Prince Stanisław Radziwiłł, and a nephew of former First Lady Jacqueline Kennedy Onassis.

 Early life and education

 Born in Lausanne, Switzerland, Radziwiłł was the son of Prince Stanisław Albrecht Radziwiłł by his third wife, socialite and actress Caroline Bouvier (younger sister of First Lady Jacqueline Bouvier Kennedy).
-By birth, he was a member of the House of Radziwiłł, a Polish-Lithuanian noble family.
+By birth, he was a member of the House of Radziwill, one of the wealthiest and most important Polish-Lithuanian magnate families.
 He was also a descendant of King Frederick William I of Prussia via Princess Louise of Prussia, and George I of Great Britain via his only daughter Sophia Dorothea of Hanover.
 His paternal cousin was Countess Isabella Potocka who married Count Hubert d'Ornano, the owner of Sisley who was a son of Guillaume d'Ornano, a co-founder of Lancôme.
 His maternal first cousin once removed was Mary Lee Ryan (1931–2017), the wife of William Amherst Vanderbilt Cecil, owner of Biltmore.
 He married a former ABC colleague, Emmy Award–winning journalist Carole DiFalco, on 27 August 1994 on Long Island, New York.

-Radziwiłł attended Millfield School and Choate Rosemary Hall preparatory school in Wallingford, Connecticut.
+Radziwiłł attended Millfield School and the Choate School preparatory school in Wallingford, Connecticut.
 In 1982, he finished his studies at Boston University, earning a bachelor's degree in broadcast journalism.
 In New York, he was a member of the Knickerbocker Club.